Interviews

 Are there any final thoughts or messages you'd like to share before we wrap up?

-Luke: Yeah, I think for me, Staton, and the band, for all of us, it's been a long journey, for sure.
-We had a really rough start, and it was kind of one of those things where you feel like the one thing you love the most is not going to work out, but miraculously in the end it does.
+Luke: I think for me, Staton, and the band, it's been a long journey, for sure.
+We had a really rough start, and it was one of those things where you feel like the one thing you love the most is not going to work out, but miraculously in the end it does.
 So, it's pretty cool that we got through with all the adversity that we did at the start, but I think it's allowed us to all grow as individuals and feel things we never really have before.
 I think we can all say we just want people to know that it's all right and it's okay.
 We've all been through a lot of things, and we kind of ended at this.
 One song that really did it for me was "Tell Me About Tomorrow," and the whole purpose of that song was to understand that tomorrow is ok; it's a new day.
-So, that's kind of how we all started creativity and working together, just by taking it day by day and enjoying it because life's not promised.
+So, that's kind of how we all started our creativity and working together, just by taking it day by day and enjoying it because life's not promised.
 You never know what somebody's going through.

 Staton: You nailed it on the head.
 I don't really have anything to follow up on with that one.